-- 65. The Office does not support Mr. Farrington's position wherein he disagrees that capacity limits should be introduced based on location and feeder capacity.
+- 107. The Office does not support Mr. Farrington's position wherein he disagrees that capacity limits should be introduced based on location and feeder capacity.
 Increasing levels of variable RE resources, such as solar PV, can present challenges when integrated into the existing electricity grid.
 Distributed energy resources can potentially cause voltage and/or current violations on distribution feeders.
 Where power from distributed resources exceeds a certain load on a feeder, voltages are likely to rise.
 Additionally, where significant levels of distributed resources are grouped or aggregated, feeder currents can rise well above recommended levels.
 Such occurrences present challenges for grid stability and reliability.
 The Office considers that grid stability and reliability are key to maintaining acceptable service quality to consumers.
-Therefore, our view is that technical limits should be placed on RE installations on particular feeders in order to avoid grid instability. - 66.
+Therefore, our view is that technical limits should be placed on RE installations on particular feeders in order to avoid grid instability. - 108.
 Furthermore, upgrading of the T&D system for particular RE installations places another financial burden on other consumers if CORE customers are unwilling to pay for such upgrades.
 The Office considers that concept of "cost causality" applies in this instance i.e. whoever causes the costs to occur at each portion of the grid should bear those costs.
-Therefore, if the T&D system upgrade is required by CORE customers, they should pay for the attendant costs. - 67.
+Therefore, if the T&D system upgrade is required by CORE customers, they should pay for the attendant costs. - 109.
 The Office disagrees with Greentech's comments about self-consumption with battery storage and solar system combinations becoming a moot point.
 Although the cost of batteries is decreasing, not all installations will have complementary storage systems.
-The capital cost of a solar battery storage system remains substantial with a total installed cost of approximately \$10,000 in most circumstances despite prices falling in recent years.

-68. The Office notes that 360 Solar agrees with the need to have capacity limits on RE installations to protect the grid.
+The capital cost of a solar battery storage system remains substantial with a total installed cost of approximately \$10,000 in most circumstances despite prices falling in recent years. - 110.
+The Office notes that 360 Solar agrees with the need to have capacity limits on RE installations to protect the grid. - 111.
+The Office does not propose to make a determination on this matter at this time.